Mastering Azure CLI for Cloud Storage Management (with examples)

 Explanation:

-• --resource-group group_name: Specifies the name of the resource group to which the storage account belongs.
+• --resource-group group_name: Specifies the resource group in which the storage account will be created.
+Resource groups help organize and manage Azure resources efficiently.

 {